insanj/Snooze/README.md

 			}
 		}

 But that didn't work.
 Hijacking the notification did update the timer for the bulletins (super easy to see on the lock screen), but it had no real effect on the notification fire date, or Alarm.
-Some minor investigations into that area of the decompilation made me feel hopeful for some global snooze-time key, but there was only this weird "SBLocalNotificationSnoozeIntervalOverride" reference, and I couldn't find more than a single mention of it in the entire SpringBoard.
-And, because alerts from a few other apps can be "snoozed" (eg Reminders), it was clear it was some system value for other alerts.
+Some minor investigations into that area of the decompilation made me feel hopeful for some global snooze-time key, but there was only this weird ```SBLocalNotificationSnoozeIntervalOverride``` reference, and I couldn't find more than a single mention of it in the entire SpringBoard.
+And, because alerts from a few other apps can be "snoozed" (e.g. Reminders), it was clear it was some system value for other alerts.
 Moving on, I traced this method next:

 	-[SBClockDataProvider _handlePossibleAlarmNotificationUpdate:]

-Tracing this had no immediate effect, but it ended me up in the PCPersistentTimer class, which was part of the sister framework PersistentConnection.
-Popping some logs from time-dependant PCPersistentTimer -init hook was nice looking:
+Tracing this had no immediate effect, but it ended me up in the ```PCPersistentTimer``` class, which was part of the sister framework PersistentConnection.
+Popping some logs from time-dependent ```PCPersistentTimer``` ```-init``` hook was nice looking:

 	SpringBoard[30169]: [Snooze] Overriding preset time interval 9.999883 to be personalized 1395372853.630588...

 	%hook PCPersistentTimer

 	- (id)initWithTimeInterval:(double)arg1 serviceIdentifier:(id)arg2 target:(id)arg3 selector:(SEL)arg4 userInfo:(id)arg5 {
 		if (sz_overrideInterval != 0.0) {